christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL36.png">

-and it is possible to maximize the reward by following the gradient of the expected reward:
+and it is possible to find the $$\theta$$ that maximizes the reward by following the gradient of the expected reward:

 <img src="{{ site.url }}/img/deeplearningcourse/DL37.png">

 which looks exactly the same as the derivative of the cross entropy:

 <img src="{{ site.url }}/img/deeplearningcourse/DL38.png">

+except that you the expected reward in place of the true probability:

 <img src="{{ site.url }}/img/deeplearningcourse/DL39.png">